Anaesthetists is the brand name used to refer to both the Association of

 debit, credit card or debit card.

 If you pay by direct debit you can pay a

 year’s fees in full, or by quarterly instalments (UK direct debit only).
 Direct

 debit allows membership to be renewed automatically at the relevant rate at the

 If you are paying by credit or debit

-card or SEPA (Irish) direct debit you must pay in a single instalment.
+card or SEPA (Irish) direct debit you must pay your membership fee in a single instalment.

 If you are not using your own credit or

 debit card to pay for your membership subscription you must ask the permission

 of the credit or debit card holder before entering the payment details.
 When